MiKTeX/miktex/README.md

     mpm --admin --verbose --package-level=basic --upgrade

-In order to create the font map files for the various TeX engines, you must run
+In order to make newly installed font map files available for the various TeX engines, you must run

     initexmf --admin --mkmaps

 ### Refreshing the file name database

-Finally, you update the file name database by running
+Finally, you update the MiKTeX file name database by running

     initexmf --admin --update-fndb